makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 Try visiting the locally-hosted site again in incognito mode, keeping in mind that incognito windows in Chrome do not have access to cookies.
 Open the console and check for the printed visitor ID.
 You should see that FingerprintJS has detected that this is still the same user and has logged the same visitor ID in the console.

 Repeating this process with Firefox will yield different results.
-Because it is a different browser, FingerprintJS created a different visitor ID than the one it created in the original Chrome browser instance—though it did recognize the Firefox browser instance again with privacy and strict security mode enabled.
+Because a different browser type was used, FingerprintJS created a different visitor ID than the one it created in the original Chrome browser instance, though it did recognize the Firefox browser instance again with privacy and strict security mode enabled.

 You can also verify that FingerprintJS works over a VPN connection.
 Using a cloud platform that provides app infrastructure for developers such as [Heroku](https://www.heroku.com/) (or any hosting provider), deploy the local test app and visit the site over a VPN connection.
 Be sure to test both Firefox and Chrome in regular and incognito modes.
 You should observe that the visitor ID is the same as when tested locally without VPN.

 A few considerations and caveats are worth keeping in mind.
 Because FingerprintJS visitor IDs are derived from a myriad of browser attributes—some universal, others vendor-specific—a website visitor using both Chrome and Firefox will most likely be assigned a separate, unique visitor IDs for each browser type.
 Results may also vary with other browsers; for example, the security-focused Brave browser seems to completely block the API calls necessary for creating a unique identifier.